Matěj Blümel

-Matěj Blümel (born 31 May 2000) is a Czech professional ice hockey forward for the Boston Bruins of the National Hockey League (NHL) and the Czech national team.
+Matěj Blümel (born 31 May 2000) is a Czech professional ice hockey player who is a forward who is currently playing for HC Sparta Praha of the Czech Extraliga (ELH) and the Czech national team.

 Playing career

 Blümel, as a youth, began his career within HC Dynamo Pardubice, joining the club as a 13-year-old and featuring through all junior levels.
 He spent to two junior season in North America, playing with the Waterloo Black Hawks in the United States Hockey League (USHL) before he was drafted by the Edmonton Oilers in the fourth-round, 100th overall, of the 2019 NHL entry draft.

 Blümel returned to the Czech Republic and made his professional debut with Dynamo Pardubice during the 2019–20 season.
 In a depth role, he continued his development in recording 4 goals through 31 regular-season games.

 Following his third full season in the ELH, and with his draft rights not retained by the Oilers, Blümel was signed as a free agent to a two-year, entry-level contract with the Dallas Stars on 7 June 2022.

 Blümel scored his first career NHL goal against the Philadelphia Flyers on 13 November 2022.

 During the 2024–25 season in the AHL with the Texas Stars, Blümel scored a league-leading 39 goals in 67 games, and with 72 points finished only one behind the league leader in that category as well.
 He received the Willie Marshall Award as the top goal scorer, and was selected as a First Team All-Star.

 Unable to secure a role in the NHL with the Stars, Blümel left as a free agent to a sign a one-year, $875,000 contract with the Boston Bruins for the season on 1 July 2025.
 In making his choice, Blümel said he was choosing between the Bruins and the Pittsburgh Penguins, and it was Bruins star and fellow Czech David Pastrňák who reached out and convinced Blümel to choose Boston.
+In the season, Blümel played predominately with AHL affiliate, the Providence Bruins, posting 52 points through 58 regular season games.
+He briefly played in the NHL with the Bruins, going scoreless through 4 appearances.

+As a free agent from the Bruins, Blümel opted to halt his career in North America, returning to his native Czech Republic and securing a long-term, four-year contract with HC Sparta Praha of the ELH, on 14 July 2026.